jrpotter/notebook/notes/combinatorics/additive-principle.md

 FILE TAGS: combinatorics set
 tags:
   - combinatorics
+  - set
 ---

 ## Overview

 The **additive principle** states that two finite and disjoint sets $A$ and $B$ satisfy $$|A \cup B| = |A| + |B|$$

+This can be generalized to any number of finite and disjoint sets in the obvious way.

 %%ANKI
 Basic